redhat-openstack/website/source/documentation/rdo-packaging-guidelines.html.md

 * As for OpenStack services, they should follow the same process but open a ticket under the **RDO** product and **Package Review** component.
 Packagers are encouraged to create a git repository with their packaging for pre-review.

+If you are looking for an example of Package Review for RDO project, [here](https://bugzilla.redhat.com/buglist.cgi?bug_status=NEW&bug_status=ASSIGNED&classification=Community&component=Package%20Review&list_id=5247140&product=RDO&query_format=advanced) you have the list of currently open ones.

 ### For reviewers